Anthony Horowitz

 As an adult

 Anthony's first novel was Enter Frederick K. Bower, published in 1979 when Anthony was just 23.
 He has since written many more and is also a prolific writer for television, film and theatre.
-He created Foyle’s War and the popular series Midsomer Murders and has also worked on Agatha Christie’s Poirot and Murder Most Horrid.
+He created Foyle's War and the popular series Midsomer Murders and has also worked on Agatha Christie's Poirot and Murder Most Horrid.
 His play, Mindgame, was produced in the West End and he has also written an adult novel, The Killing Joke.
-Anthony’s phenomenally successful series of books about teen superspy Alex Rider has delighted children all over the world, and in 2003, Anthony was delighted to win the Red House Children’s Book Award for Skeleton Key as it was voted for entirely by children.
+Anthony's phenomenally successful series of books about teen superspy Alex Rider has delighted children all over the world.
+Stormbreaker, the first Alex Rider mission published in 2000, and the bestselling adventure was then made into a blockbuster movie in 2006.
+In 2003, Anthony was delighted to win the Red House Children's Book Award for Skeleton Key as it was voted for entirely by children.
 He has since received numerous awards for the Alex Rider series including the Bookseller Association/Nielsen Author of the Year Award 2007 and Children's Book of the Year Award for Ark Angel at the 2006 Children's Book Award.
-Stormbreaker, the first Alex Rider mission, was recently made into a blockbuster movie.
-Anthony’s supernatural series, The Power of Five, which begins with Raven’s Gate, Evil Star and Nightrise was inspired by a simple thought: “Would it be possible to write something like Lord of the Rings - but to set it here, now, in the real world?” says Anthony.
-“Isn’t it more exciting to imagine these great battles with all their magic and mystery happening in the very high street where you live, just out of the corner of your eye?”
-The fourth in the series Necropolis is out later this year.
+Anthony's supernatural series, The Power of Five was inspired by a simple thought: “Would it be possible to write something like Lord of the Rings – but to set it here, now, in the real world?” says Anthony.
+“Isn't it more exciting to imagine these great battles with all their magic and mystery happening in the very high street where you live, just out of the corner of your eye?”
+2009 was a particularly busy year for Anthony with the publication of Alex Rider's eighth mission Crocodile Tears, as well as the new five-part drama for ITV called Collision; one of the most talked about TV programmes of the year.
+In 2010 Walker celebrated the 10th anniversary of the Alex Rider phenomenon and ten years of Anthony Horowitz topping the bestseller lists, before the explosive Alex Rider mission, Scorpia Rising, topped the bestseller charts in 2011.
+In 2013 the deadly prequel to the Alex Rider series – Russian Roulette – was released, charting the life of the ruthless assassin Yassen Gregorovich.
+Alex's mission continued in the action packed adventures, Never Say Die, Secret Weapon and Nightshade.
+Anthony is proud to be a patron of the charity, Suffolk Home-Start.
+Anthony was recently awarded a CBE for Services to Literature.

 Things you didn't know about Anthony Horowitz